viking-sudo-rm/jekyll-lambda/software.md

 An incomplete list of some open-source projects that I've worked on.
 For more, see [my GitHub](https://github.com/viking-sudo-rm/).

 ## Deep learning
 * [StackNN](https://github.com/viking-sudo-rm/StackNN).
-Public implementation of the differentiable stack datastructure originally described by [Grefenstette et al.](https://arxiv.org/abs/1506.02516).
+Public implementation of the differentiable stack datastructure originally described by Grefenstette et al., 2015.
 * [Draftnet](http://draftnet.herokuapp.com/).
 Named Grace Hopper Prize finalist for deep learning model that drafts winning teams in Dota 2.
 Developed a web interface for the model after the competition (see above link).

 ## Game development